Idle0x/Drosera-Unique-Trap/README.md

 1. Uniqueness is essential - your trap must be different
 2. Use AI to generate custom code based on your specific idea
 3. The community is available to help in Discord
-4. Test thoroughly with dryrun before applying
-5. Document your work professionally for submission
+4. Document your work professionally for submission

 Good luck with your trap development!